yast/yast.github.io/doc/security-tips.md

   been changed.
 But it might be still used in some places; feel free to fix that.*

+## Attack Vectors for External Commands

+### Malicious Programs in $PATH

+If `$PATH` contains any directory where unprivileged users may have write access or where they can mount (!) external media to (USB sticks, NFS / Samba shares), they might put malicious programs there that are named just like something that is called by YaST; somebody might put their own `grep` or `cp` or whatever there that may not only do what the original does, but exploit the privileges of the caller (i.e. root).

+_**Remember that YaST is always running as root!**_

+Whoever can make YaST call his binaries can get root access very easily.

+Don't forget shell built-ins like `echo` and `test`, and remember that `[` is just an alias for `test`.
+There is a counterpart for each of them in `/bin` or `/usr/bin`.

+### Malicious Programs Disguised as Plain Files

+If you use the content of directories as part of a command line, you need to be safe against files that have names that are weird, but legal.
+In a Linux/Unix environment, there are few characters that are explicitly forbidden in file names; the slash (`/`) is definitely forbidden, everything else is in most cases just weird, but permitted.

+A file may also be named something like

+`; rm -rf *`    or
+`"; rm -rf *`  or
+`"; chown root rootshell; chmod u+s rootshell`

+Of course this will make the original command fail, but the malicious command that follows will succeed, so the damage is already done by the time anybody notices that something is wrong.

+Remember that it only takes one single of those commands to be executed with root permissions to cause damage.
+Somebody might plug his USB stick in with whole directories of such commands with various combinations of different types of quotes.

+So if you read a directory's content with Ruby or with C++ or with one script and command and just use those names that we found as they are, you might easily build command lines that by accident execute any of those malicious commands.

+### Malicious Commands in Device Names / Mount Points

+Any of the above can also happen with device names (OEM strings!) or mount points (volume labels!).
+A USB stick might contain this.

+Just look at `/dev/disk/by-label` and `/dev/disk/by-id` to get an idea.

+Volume labels are commonly used in _udev_ rules as mount points.

+### Malicious Commands Hidden in Other Places

+All files that you read, all data that you process that comes from the outside, all user input are datea that cannot be trusted, so you need to make sure to properly escape all of that.
+The same attack vectors as with filenames apply to all those things.

+### Special Caveat: Escaping Single Quotes in the Shell

+In most programming contexts, when you have a quote inside a quote, it only matters if it is the same kind of quote, and then you simply prefix it with a
+backslash:

+`"Value: \"#{value}"\" (changed)"`

+The shell is weird in that aspect.
+When you have a quote inside a quote, you need to terminate the string, then add the quote escaped with a backslash, then start a new string.
+So the above example would be

+`"Value: "\"value\"" (changed)"`

+This is very unexpected for most people, and so it is frequently done wrong.

+### Shell-Escaping vs. Regexp-Escaping

+While the shell has special treatment for some types of characters, regular expressions have some other types of characters.
+Sometimes it's hard to get it right for both cases.

+Fortunately, regexps typically consist of a fixed part (that's where usually the characters go that have special meaning for the regexps) and sometimes of a variable part.

+So, for most `grep` calls (which should be avoided in the first place - see above), it should be used something like this:

+`/usr/bin/egrep '^[0-9]+\s+'#{foo.shellescape}'bar$'`

+So if the `foo` variable contains characters that need to be shell-escaped, they are properly escaped, and the `egrep` command receives one single string as the argument.
+Remember that the shell consumes the quotes and any backslashes outside of quotes, so even if the complete command expands to something like

+`/usr/bin/egrep '^[0-9]+\s+'very\ weird\'stuff'bar$'`

+the `egrep` command gets

+`^[0-9]+\s+very weird'stuffbar$`

+which is the expected thing.

 ## Passing Sensitive Data to External Tools

 Sometimes you need to pass sensitive data like password to an external tool.